IonutBalasescu/WooCommerce/README.md

 3. Fully customizable checkout experience

 == Changelog ==
+= 2.0.1 =
+* Hotfix

-= 1.2.0 =
+= 2.0.0 =
-* Replace url_esc with url_esc_raw for plain usage
+* We completely removed the management of transactions and simplified it by synchronizing it with woocommerce order/subscription updates
+* Fix order/subscription status updates when updating woocommerce interface
-* Add default title and description for payment choice
+* Add Iframe support for payment page
-* Remove refund button and cancel subscription from twispay transactions list
+* Add subscription fixed rebill feature with fractional payment system
-* Fix refund reason
+* Fix subscription billing issues

 = 1.1.3 =
 * Fix subscription processor.
-* Add amount and reason to refund

 = 1.1.2 =
 * Fix IPN status and change IPN url to a more intuitive one.